fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 =================

-Many of the reasons for blocking UDP at the corporate firewall have their origins in the lack of a three way handshake for UDP traffic.
+Many of the reasons for blocking UDP at the corporate firewall have their origins in the lack of a three-way handshake for UDP traffic.
 TCP's three-way handshake ensures that the receiving party of the connection desires the traffic.
 Similarly, HTTP traffic easily traverses the firewall since it provides application identification